 About This Statistic

 This statistic contains data on the worldwide digital advertising expenditure in 2015 with a forecast until 2020.
-The source projected that global digital ad spending would reach 335.48 billion U.S. dollars by 2020.
+The source projected the spend would amount to 229.25 billion U.S. dollars in 2017 and that it would grow to 335.5 billion by 2020.

 Advertising spending - additional information